Thursday (Pet Shop Boys song)

 "Thursday" is a song by English synth-pop duo Pet Shop Boys, featuring vocals from English singer and rapper Example.
 It was released on 4 November 2013 as the fourth single from the Pet Shop Boys' twelfth studio album, Electric (2013).
 The song reached number 61 on the UK Singles Chart and is the highest-charting single from the album.
-The accompanying music video was filmed in Shanghai, China.